AdamFortney/pterodactyl-client-discord-bot/README.md

       pteroURL: ${pteroURL}
 ```

-Then add the .env to fill out
+Then add the .env to fill out. [example.env](https://github.com/AdamFortney/pterodactyl-client-discord-bot/blob/main/github_content/example.env)
 ```
 botToken=
 botClientID=
-botGuildID=
+botServerID=
 pteroAPI=
 pteroURL=
 ```

+#### Pterodactyl Egg
+You can find the Egg import script [here](https://github.com/AdamFortney/pterodactyl-client-discord-bot/blob/main/github_content/egg-pterodactyl-client-discord-bot.json).
+After the instillation has finished, you can open the .env file to fill out as you follow the rest of the guide.

 ### Creating a Discord bot
 1. Go to [Discord Developer Portal](https://discord.com/developers/applications/) and click "New Application"